cafriheliks/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems tend to be more fragile and difficult to maintain.
 Always strive to write clean, readable, and concise code.
 Refactor and eliminate redundancy whenever possible.
 Remember, tomorrow's you or another developer will thank you for it."

 In essence, prioritize clarity and simplicity in your programming endeavors as it enhances code maintainability, reduces bugs, and improves overall efficiency.

+# 2023-12-31
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems tend to be more prone to bugs and harder to maintain.
+Always strive to write clean, concise, and readable code.
+Refactor and eliminate unnecessary complexity whenever possible.
+Remember, tomorrow's you or another developer will thank today's you for making the codebase easy to understand and work with."